 da Vinci RLC

 Suite-style living provides a unique opportunity for staff and students to engage with one another in thoughtful and intentional ways.
-Within suites, students have an opportunity to become close to seven other suitemates, rather than a single roommate.
-Students have an opportunity to return to the community all four years, and the legacy of returning students helps create a strong loyalty to traditional programs and events.
+Within 8-person suites, students have the opportunity to build relationships with their seven suitemates rather than a single roommate.
+The living space in the suite offers a secluded communal environment.

-Events traditionally hosted in da Vinci include:
+Events traditionally hosted in da Vinci RLC include:

 - dV Caffe - Every Tuesday night, residents gather for free dessert in the Casa Commons.

-The da Vinci 2018-2019 team includes:
+The da Vinci RLC 2021-2022 staff includes:

-- Zach Tepper, M.A., Resident Director
+- Ariele Grande, Resident Director

 - Thiadora Pina, J.D., Law School, Faculty Director

-- Sanad Kawar, Spirituality Facilitator
+- Busayo Odusanya, Spirituality Facilitator

-- Lauren Tetrev, Assistant Resident Director
+- Largim Zhuta, Assistant Resident Director

 Casa Italiana Residence Hall

-Each RLC is coordinated by Leadership Team comprised of a live-in Resident Director (RD), Faculty Director (FD), Spirituality Facilitator (s), and Assistant Resident Director (s).
-Your RLC’s Leadership Team is a valuable resource and its members can help you with both personal and academic concerns.
+A Leadership Team coordinates the functions of each RLC.
+The da Vinci RLC Leadership Team consists of a live-in Resident Director (RD), Faculty Director (FD), Spirituality Facilitator (SF), and Assistant Resident Director (ARD).
+The RLC’s Leadership Team is a valuable resource and its members can help students with both personal and academic concerns.